MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

         bicepCliVersion: v0.9.1
     ```

-1. We recommend using Azure Bot Service for channeling.
-If you don't have an Azure account and can't create Azure Bot Service, consider creating a bot registration as an alternative.
-Add the `botFramework/create` action during the provision stage in `teamsapp.yml` file.
+1. Add the `botFramework/create` action during the provision stage in `teamsapp.yml` file.
 This action enables the Teams Toolkit to create a bot registration with the appropriate messaging endpoint.

+>[!NOTE]
+> We recommend you to use Azure Bot Service for channeling.
+If you don't have an Azure account and can't create Azure Bot Service, you can create a bot registration.

     ```yml
     - uses: botFramework/create